 It’s critical to assess the effectiveness of the implemented security controls and policies.
 This involves reviewing logs, conducting audits, and identifying any gaps or areas for improvement.
 The policy itself should also be reviewed and updated regularly to ensure it remains relevant and effective in the evolving threat landscape.

 To ensure your information security policies are doing their job, regularly evaluate their performance with clear, data-driven metrics.
-The key performance indicators (KPIs) for assessing the effectiveness of security policies include:
+The key performance indicators (KPIs) for assessing the effectiveness of enterprise security policies include:

 - Number of security incidents — Track whether security incidents are decreasing over time after the policy’s implementation.